 As the name implies, these are mechanical push button key safes with high physical security levels.
 Secure mechanical key safes will be independently accredited by SBD (Secure By Design) police initiative and/or LPCB (Loss Prevention Certification Board).

 Secure mechanical devices are tested to ensure they can withstand different levels of physical attack and are safe to be positioned on an outside wall of a domestic property for maximum convenience.
 As well as the physical security, these type of key safes offer the reliability of a mechanical device and are cheaper than smart key safes, typically retailing at £60-£80.

-It’s official - Supra C500 and Supra P500 from the Key Safe Company hold the joint ‘best key safe 2021’ position.
+The Supra C500 Pro and the Supra P500 Pro from the Key Safe Company have been ranked as the ‘best key safe’ by a range of publications including ‘Real Homes Magazine’, ‘Best Reviews’ (Top Pick for Police Preferred), ‘Care Line’ (Best Key Safe for Elderly People), Alarms4Life and Darimo.
 As police preferred key safes, they are also the only two mechanical key safes to have attained the LPS1175 Issue 8 A5 accolades – the highest physical attack standard to have been achieved by any manufacturer for a mechanical key safe in the UK to date.